PAMPHLETS & BOOKLETS

 Free and low-cost

-For the rest, credit cards and Pay Pal accepted.
+All FREE books are really FREE.
+All you need is an email address.
+For the rest, Pay Pal or credit cards accepted.
 Once purchased, the book is available immediately and via email.
 All come in PDF format.
+Make sure to save right away, as the links do expire.
 If you have problems, please contact me at firstname.lastname@example.org.
 Thanks!

 Download, save to your computer, and print up as many copies as you'd like!

 Subscribe and receive our STEP ONE workbook for free!

 This 20-page booklet is written for addiction counselors to use with clients who are contemplative about quitting.
 Motivational interviewing, CBT, and psychoeducation meet art & humor.

 Ranging from side effects and mortality rates to oddities and cultural mishaps, these T/F quizzes will keep you thinking.
 Perfect for providers to use with clients or teachers with students.

 Artsy fartsy and friendly, this little booklet presents a series of easy exercises to help your client rewrite problem thoughts into healthier alternatives.

 Giving up drugs or alcohol creates an enormous hole in your client’s lives.
 This free 2-page worksheet is about filling that hole with something worthwhile.